 In this Simba vs OTTY mattress review, we compare two of the best hybrid mattresses in the UK.
 Hybrid mattresses utilise the bounce and support from springs as well as the comfort from the foam.
 But which hybrid is better for you?
-Scroll down for the Simba vs OTTY comparison.
+Scroll down for our full Simba vs OTTY comparison.

-SUMMARY TABLE AT THE END
+COMPARISON TABLE AT THE END

-Materials and Layer Comparison
+Materials & Layer Comparison

 Inside the Simba Mattress you will find 4 unique layers:

-Memory foam layer - Used as a transition layer and to add conforming properties to the mattress.
+- Memory foam layer - Used as a transition layer and to add conforming properties to the mattress.

-Polyfoam base foam - Adds support and includes zoning areas to allow for more sinkage for extruding areas like the hip and shoulder area to ensure optimal spinal alignment.
+- Polyfoam base foam - Adds support and includes zoning areas to allow for more sinkage for extruding areas like the hip and shoulder area to ensure optimal spinal alignment.

 The OTTY mattress is made up of 4 layers plus a side layer:

-Cool blue gel memory foam - Memory foam is known to be very soft and is great for pressure relief but is also known to hold heat.
+- Cool blue gel memory foam - Memory foam is known to be very soft and is great for pressure relief but is also known to hold heat.
 Otty has infused a gel of beads to combat the heat retention property yet still keep the comforting nature of memory foam.

-Polyfoam - This layer is used as an intermediary layer to ensure a smooth transition from the top layer to the more sturdy springs below.
+- Polyfoam - This layer is used as an intermediary layer to ensure a smooth transition from the top layer to the more sturdy springs below.

-Encapsulated pocket springs - This is what makes an OTTY an OTTY.
+- Encapsulated pocket springs - This is what makes an OTTY an OTTY.
 Here they used full-sized springs (14cm).
 This layer adds support and bounce to the mattress.
 There are up to 2,000 full-sized springs in a king size mattress.

-Side polyfoam - Most mattresses with full-sized springs usually have a roll off effect but by boxing the springs in by polyfoam this is mitigated and adds extra edge support to the mattress.
+- Side polyfoam - Most mattresses with full-sized springs usually have a roll off effect but by boxing the springs in by polyfoam this is mitigated and adds extra edge support to the mattress.

 Verdict - We will start off this Simba vs OTTY layer comparison by saying they are both hypoallergenic, this means it is a very low hazard to those prone to allergies.
 Regarding the layers, Simba has used a more diversified portfolio of layers that work very well in harmony.
 However, the OTTY mattress does provide more support and more edge support.